Phone: (202) 296-5505 Email: info@winvale.com

 GSA Schedule contractors need to report their Commercial Sales Practices quarterly though the Federal Acquisition Service Sales Reporting Portal (FAS SRP).
 Quarterly means sales reports are due 30 days after each quarter ends, so reports will be due on January 30, April 30, July 30, and October 30.

+For CSP, you report the total sales per Special Item Number (SIN).
+You don’t need to individually report on each particular contract order.
 Your Industrial Funding Fee (IFF) which is a fixed percentage of sales under your GSA Schedule, is due on the same day as your quarterly sales.

 What is Transactional Data Reporting?

-Transactional Data Reporting (TDR) is a way for GSA and its partner agencies to collect transaction-level data on solutions purchased through the MAS Program.
+Transactional Data Reporting (TDR) is a way for GSA and its partner agencies to collect transactional-level data on solutions purchased through the MAS Program.
 TDR requires GSA Schedule contractors to electronically report the price the federal government paid for a product or service.

 Transactional Data Reporting is not subject to the Price Reduction Clause and no CSP disclosure is required, meaning you do not need to report your MFC/BOA.
 Unlike Commercial Sales Practices, TDR is reported monthly instead of quarterly.
 There are also more factors involved in the reporting which we will cover below.